If there was a poster child (er…recipe) for simple snack ideas on Fork in the Kitchen, it would definitely be homemade popcorn.

 For crunch and rich caramel flavor, nothing compares to old-fashioned caramel popcorn.
-It brings up memories of carnivals and county fairs, and my favorite Chicago mix popcorn combo.
-This recipe is easy to make and pretty fool-proof with the combination of ingredients to keep the caramel smooth.
+It brings memories of carnivals and county fairs, and my favorite Chicago mix.
+This recipe is easy to make and pretty fool-proof, thanks to the combination of ingredients that ensures the caramel stays smooth.

 Caramel Corn Ingredients

 - Popcorn Kernels: I highly recommend making homemade stovetop popcorn to make caramel popcorn.
-You want to use unbuttered popcorn for this recipe, whether homemade or store-bought.
+Be sure to use unbuttered popcorn for this recipe, whether homemade or store-bought.